control-toolbox/CTDirect.jl/docs/src/index.md

 We use packages from [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) to solve the (NLP) problem.

-As input of this package we use an [`OptimalControlModel`](@ref) structure from CTBase !!! note " Actual limitation"
+As input of this package we use an [`OptimalControlModel`](@ref) structure from CTBase.

+!!! note "Current limitations"

-    For the moment we have implemented
+    For the moment we have only implemented

-    - Only trapezoidal rule for the discretization
+    - trapezoidal rule for the discretization
-    - Only Ipopt for the optimization soltware
+    - `Ipopt` for the optimization software

-!!! note "Link with bocop"
+!!! note "Related packages"

-    This package is equivalent to the [bocop](https://bocop.org) software
+    This package is equivalent to the [bocop](https://www.bocop.org) software.